 In addition to saving on your home EV charger cost and installation, you can also make savings by utilising the features of certain home chargers.

-By comparing installation costs in your local area with Rightcharge, you can make sure that there are no unnecessary fees associated with your charger installation and you get the best deal on your installation.
+By comparing installation costs in your local area with Rightcharge, you avoid unnecessary fees associated with your charger installation.
+Instead, you get the best deal on your installation.
 Which will be carried out by our hand-picked network of Government-approved installers.

 All home EV chargers must now be equipped with ‘smart charging’ features.
 Smart charging means you can schedule charging to happen during what’s called the ‘off-peak’ period - usually between 10pm and 8am.